 Get Help for Loperamide Addiction

 All drugs, including those sold over-the-counter without a prescription, can be dangerous when not used as directed.
 Using Loperamide to get high or even to relieve opioid withdrawal symptoms is a form of drug abuse.
-If you think that you may be addicted to Loperamide or are using the drug to treat opioid dependence, contact a dedicated treatment specialist today.
+If you think that you may be addicted to Loperamide or are using the drug to treat opioid dependence, contact a dedicated treatment provider today.
 There are multiple treatment options available for Loperamide addiction to get you back on the path to a sober, drug-free life.